nehalineogi/azure-cross-solution-network-architectures/apim/README-appgw.md

 2. [APIM with Application Gateway](https://docs.microsoft.com/en-us/azure/api-management/api-management-using-with-internal-vnet)
 3. [APIM Self Hosted Gateway](https://docs.microsoft.com/en-us/azure/api-management/self-hosted-gateway-overview)

-## Design Components
+## Design Components and Considerations:
+0. **Traffic Flows**

+   1. Blue/Cyan : Backend API Connections
+   2. Green: Developer Portal Access from on-premises and External Consumers using custom domain
+   3. Red: Developer Portal Access from Internet using default domain (Not allowed in Internal Mode)
+   4. Purple: Self-hosted APIM Gateway on-premises outbound connection to APIM Management plane
+   5. Note: VPN/Private Connectivity is optional.
+APIM endpoints are exposed on the application gateway.

 1. APIM in Internal Mode is accessible via private IP (172.16.6.9) only.
-APIM in Internal Mode deployed in conjunction with Application gateway for external access.
+APIM in Internal Mode deployed in conjunction with Application gateway for external access to APIM endpoints.

 2. VPN/Private Connectivity: External Consumers and developers would access the developer portal via application gateway.
 Note: With VPN connectivity, internal consumers can access the developer portal and APIM directly.
-See DNS considerations. **Self-hosted gateway will work with or without private connectivity** as long as management.penguintrails.com resovles correctly and is routable from on-premises.
+See DNS considerations. **Self-hosted gateway will work with or without private connectivity** as long as management.penguintrails.com resolves correctly and is routable from on-premises.

 3. In Internal Network mode, the DNS needs to be maintained and configured by the user.
-Custom domains using Azure Private DNS Zone and Public DNS can be leveraged. **Note: that Default DNS Domains not accessible from the internet in Internal Mode.**
+Custom domains using Azure Private DNS Zone and Public DNS can be leveraged. **Note: that Default DNS endpoints below not accessible from the internet in Internal Mode.**

 ```
 Default Domains